pthethanh/pthethanh/README.md

 ### Hi there 👋
 I'm Thanh.
 I'm a project manager who loves developing applications using Go.

-🔭 I’m currently working on some banking, healthcare applications using Go.
+🔭 I have experiences developing networking, banking, healthcare applications using Go, Java, Azure and UI frameworks such as VueJS and Tailwindcss.
+I’m currently working on some banking and healthcare applications using Go, Java and Azure.

-📫 To reach me, please leave me a message on [github issues](https://github.com/pthethanh/pthethanh/issues)
+📫 To contact me or asking for help, please leave a message [here](https://github.com/pthethanh/pthethanh/issues)

 <!--
 **pthethanh/pthethanh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.